Guide to Coffee Shops

 Bonus: Progressive, artistic and literary community

-This popular offshoot of the district flagship location offers the same local-centered literary feel of the flagship in a smaller NoVA location.
+This popular offshoot of the district flagship location offers the same local-centered literary feel in a smaller NoVA setting.
 Busboys and Poets offers free Wi-Fi, coffee, books and a gathering place for social activists and literary minds to hangout and talk about what matters to them.
-They also host local events like poetry readings and open mic nights.
-There is a full menu and bar.
+Busboys and Poets features a full menu and bar, as well as events like poetry readings and open mic nights.

 Cassatt’s Cafe